 Yes, over the phone.
 I just told her.
 And I told her about the medicine I was taking, and everything.
-And she said, "Oh, I don't believe you got that."
-And so it was just like she just brushed it out of her mind.
+She said, "Oh, I don't believe you got that."
+It was just like she just brushed it out of her mind.
 "You don't have that."
 I looked at it in a positive way, you know -- that she's believing that I don't have it.

-Did she ever kind of come to the reality that you are living with HIV?
+Did she ever come to the reality that you are living with HIV?

-I talk about it all the time; my sisters know about it; they have even worked at my organization, volunteered.
+I talk about it all the time.
+My sisters know about it.
+They have even worked at my organization, volunteered.
 She doesn't say too much about it, or ask any questions about it.
 I have to just tell her different things that are happening in my life.
-And then I explain things about HIV and AIDS along the way.
+Then I explain things about HIV and AIDS along the way.
 And she don't ask me any questions.
-I just have to do that.
-And then that's how she's getting her education.
+I just have to do that and then that's how she's getting her education.
 Because she don't want me to know that I'm actually educating her.

 With my family, it was about the same.
-Because, you know, they figured, I guess, to be a transgender, HIV is right along the same.
+Because they figured, I guess, to be a transgender, HIV is right along the same.
 We already felt like you was dead when we found out you were transgender.

 Talk to me about that.
-That's kind of a sad phrase that you just said.
-Tell me about kind of when you came to them and said, "I'm transgender."
+That's a sad phrase that you just said.
+Tell me about when you came to them and said, "I'm transgender."

 Yeah.
-See, they went through a mourning process, my two sisters went through.
-Because they mourned the loss of a brother.
+See, they went through a mourning process.
+My two sisters went through because they mourned the loss of a brother.
 Because they had a brother no more.
 And my mother, she went through mourning because she lost a son.
 She has embraced me way further than I thought she could have ever been capable of doing.
 Because of the time she was raised in, and how she was taught, I did not think she would be able to get to the point she is today.
-And my sisters, they didn't have too much trouble with it.
+My sisters, they didn't have too much trouble with it.